flutter/website/assets-and-images.md

       - assets/background.png

 The `assets` section specifies files that should be included with the application.
+Each asset is identified by an explicit path (relative to the `flutter.yaml` file) where the asset file is located.

-Flutter places them in a special archive called the _asset bundle_, which applications can read from at runtime.
-It lists explicit paths (relative to the `flutter.yaml` file) where the asset files are located.
+During a build, Flutter places assets into a special archive called the _asset bundle_, which applications can read from at runtime.

 ### Asset variants